ddooley/ddooley.github.io/_pages/docs/data-properties.md

 ## Other metadata

 Other metadata may need to be marked e.g. how to deal with: “In some cases, a component is detected in the food matrix, but it cannot be quantified precisely.
 The analytical result can therefore be considered as ‘trace’” (see [here](https://ciqual.anses.fr/cms/sites/default/files/inline-files/TableCiqual2017_XML_docENG.pdf)).
 Another case is where a data item exists but has been obfuscated for privacy reasons.
 OBI does not currently have a metadata standard that addresses these cases.

+DISCUSS:
+### Scalar value specification compatible: OBI implementers may prefer to isolate the value data collected from assays from the [`measurement datum`](http://purl.obolibrary.org/obo/IAO_0000109) representation level of assay output.
+OBI provides a [`has value specification`]() object property that points to a [`scalar value specification`](http://purl.obolibrary.org/obo/OBI_0001931) which can take on the same value and measurement unit label data and object properties as described above.
+See [docs/data-vs](docs/data-vs) for more details.